Sugar and Spice (2006 film): Cast

-Production
+Release

-Released theatrically on 16 September 2006 under the sub-title What little girls are made of.

-Sugar and Spice was also released as a DVD in March 2007 with English subtitles.
+Sugar and Spice was released theatrically in Japan on 16 September 2006 under the sub-title What little girls are made of.
+It was later released on DVD in March 2007 with English subtitles.

 Reception

-Critic Kevin Ma calls the film a "bittersweet romance that's more bitter than sweet" but surprisingly involving for a two-hour film, concluding that it is "an appealing film with photogenic stars, but a story that's hard to relate to.
+Critic Kevin Ma calls the film a "bittersweet romance that's more bitter than sweet" but surprisingly involving for a two-hour film, concluding that it is "an appealing film with photogenic stars, but a story that's hard to relate to."